kemiolamudzengi/Academic-Webpage/content/authors/admin/_index.md

   url: https://www.ubc.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
-interests:
-- Computer Science Pedagogy
-- Information Visualization

 # Education to show in About widget
 education: